monkeyapple/Udemy-Syllabus-Scraper/README.md

 # Syllabus-Scraper
-Syllabus-Scraper  is a web application for obtaining Markdown syllabus(course content) from online course platforms like Udemy or Coursera
+Syllabus-Scraper  is a web application for obtaining Markdown syllabus(course content) from online course platforms like Udemy or Coursera (come soon)

 ## Current Version
 V1.0